-For a religious exemption (not allowed in CA, MI, WV), see this sample Religious Exemption Letter with Scriptural Support.
+For a religious exemption (not allowed in CA, MS, WV, NY, ME, NJ), see this sample Religious Exemption Letter with Scriptural Support.
 Also, Biblical Reasons To Not Vaccinate and Vaccination: The UnGodly Practice.
-This Seventh-Day Adventist Exemption Letter could be used as a model for your church.
+This Seventh-Day Adventist Exemption Letter could be used as a model for your church in states that still have a religous exemption.
 There are also many relevant links here: Vaccines and Religion.
-For legal assistance with exemptions, see VaccineRights.com.
-In New York, see also Coalition for Informed Choice.
+In New York, see Coalition for Informed Choice.

 Denied a Medical Exemption to Vaccination?
 Read this!